andisheGhs/andisheGhs.github.io/_pages/about.md

 If you are a bachelor's or master's student seeking help with CVs and statements of purpose for PhD applications, feel free to contact me.

-My legal name is Elahe Ghasemi, But I prefer to be called Andisheh.
+My legal name is Elahe Ghasemi, But I go by Andisheh.

 [CV](files/Elahe_Ghasemi_2024_resume.pdf)